 Think of dog training as a kind of science experiment where you’re only allowed to change one thing at a time if you want your results to be useful.

-You don’t speak the same language as your dog—yet.
 You need to teach your dog how you communicate, and jumping into Shakespeare from the start simply won’t work.

 Everyone knows about this directive, but few implement it enough.
 Even professionals struggle with not repeating commands.
-You are training your dog to respond to your command.

 Your command is composed of the verbal or hand signal, not two instances of the verbal or hand signal.

 Aside from building frustration quickly, repeating commands will mix up your dog’s impression of exactly what amounts to the command.